-HAROLD HOLZER is one of the country's leading authorities on Abraham Lincoln and the political culture of the Civil War era.
-A prolific writer and lecturer, and frequent guest on television, Holzer served for nine years as co-chairman of the United States Abraham Lincoln Bicentennial Commission (ALBC), appointed by President Clinton in 2000.
-President Bush, in turn, awarded Holzer the National Humanities Medal in 2008.
-In 2010, Holzer became chairman of the ALBC successor organization, The Abraham Lincoln Bicentennial Foundation. bio continues here... |
+HAROLD HOLZER, winner of The 2015 Gilder-Lehrman Lincoln Prize, is one of the country's leading authorities on Abraham Lincoln and the political culture of the Civil War era.
+A prolific writer and lecturer, and frequent guest on television, Holzer served for six years (2010–2016) as Chairman of The Lincoln Bicentennial Foundation.
+For the previous 10 years he co-chaired the U. S. Abraham Lincoln Bicentennial Commission (ALBC), appointed by President Clinton.
+President Bush awarded Holzer the National Humanities Medal in 2008.
+And in 2013, Holzer wrote an essay on Lincoln for the official program at the re-inauguration of President Obama.
+He is now chairman of The Lincoln Forum. bio continues here... |

 ![]() |